A Murnaghan-Nakayama rule for Grothendieck polynomials of Grassmannian type: Abstract

 \section{Abstract}

-We consider the Grothendieck polynomials appearing in the K-theory of Grassmannians, which are analogs of Schur polynomials.
-This paper aims to establish a version of the Murnaghan-Nakayama rule for Grothendieck polynomials of the Grassmannian type.
-This rule allows us to express the product of a Grothendieck polynomial with a power sum symmetric polynomial into a linear combination of other Grothendieck polynomials.
+We consider the Grothendieck polynomials appearing in the $K$-theory of Grassmannians, which are analogs of Schur polynomials.
+This paper aims to establish a version of the Murnaghan--Nakayama rule for Grothendieck polynomials of the Grassmannian type.
+This rule allows us to express the product of a Grothendieck polynomial with a power-sum symmetric polynomial into a linear combination of other Grothendieck polynomials.